-Although not required for traffic control, a reduced speed zone on Tweed Valley Way is proposed from approximately Yelgun Road to Jones Road.
+A reduced speed zone on Tweed Valley Way is proposed from approximately 540m south-east of Yelgun Road to 100m north of Jones Road.
 Free flow vehicle speeds on Tweed Valley Way are relatively high, in particular on the downhill section from Jones Road towards Gate B. Reducing the speed limit at the site frontage will improve safety with respect to traffic leaving the site as well as traffic queued in the right turn lane on Tweed Valley Way.
 This reduced speed zone is continued to Jones Road similarly as was done during previous festivals for service vehicles entering and exiting Jones Road.

-A no stopping zone is proposed on Tweed Valley Way from the Link Road to Wooyung Road as well as along Wooyung Road.
+A no stopping zone is proposed on Tweed Valley Way and Brunswick Valley Way from Shara Boulevarde in the south to the Byron Shire boundary in the.
 The purpose of this is two-fold: